 Attention.
-During operation of the clutch, friction linings wear out, resulting in the formation of dust containing asbestos, which is harmful to health, therefore, when cleaning the clutch, do not use compressed air or inhale dust.
-Cleaning of clutch parts from dust must be done using brake fluid or methyl alcohol.
+During the operation of the clutch, the friction linings wear out, resulting in dust containing asbestos, which is harmful to health, so when cleaning the clutch, do not use compressed air or inhale the dust.
+Cleaning the clutch parts from dust must be done using brake fluid or methyl alcohol.
 After cleaning the parts, wipe them dry.

 Remove the gearbox.